snadim02/snadim02.github.io/_posts/2025-04-12-living-room.md

 ![Living Room](../assets/img/livingroom-gallerywall2.jpg){: .mx-auto.d-block :}

 **Iteration 3.** And finally!
 Here is the gallery wall in our current condo.
-Hanging all this over the staircase while keeping our necks intact was... uhh... not guaranteed... :ladder: :hammer: :face_with_head_bandage:
+Hanging all this over the staircase while keeping our necks intact was... not guaranteed... :ladder: :hammer: :face_with_head_bandage:
 This time, I drew level +'s all over the craft paper and measured 40" up from the stairs in order to lay the art out to arrange.
 I also changed the wall color from [BM Stokes Forest Green](https://www.benjaminmoore.com/en-us/paint-colors/color/2035-40/stokes-forest-green) to [BM Ash Blue](https://www.benjaminmoore.com/en-us/paint-colors/color/2057-40/ash-blue),